Cryptography & Network Security

 - Problem solving

 - Written exam - 100%

 Introduction to Security

-basic notions of security (confidentiality, integrity and availability), risk assessment, security threats, models, policies, and mechanisms
+basic notions of security, security properties (confidentiality, integrity and availability), security vulnerabilities, threats and attacks, the use of attack trees in evaluating and classifying security vulnerabilities and threats, security models, policies and mechanisms

 COMP38411 reading list can be found on the School of Computer Science website for current students.